-Print this page.
+Print the following page.
 Fill in the configuration parameters from your Internet Service Provider (ISP).

-ISP Multiplexing Method and Virtual Circuit Number: The default settings of your DG834 ADSL Firewall Router will work fine for most ISPs.
-However, some ISPs use a specific
+ISP Multiplexing Method and Virtual Circuit Number: The default settings of your DG834G

-Multiplexing Method or a Virtual Circuit Number for either the Virtual Path Identifier (VPI) or Virtual Channel Identifier (VCI).
+54 Mbps Wireless ADSL Firewall Router will work fine for most ISPs.
+However, some ISPs use a specific Multiplexing Method or a Virtual Circuit Number for either the Virtual Path Identifier (VPI) or Virtual Channel Identifier (VCI).
 If your ISP provided you with a specific Multiplexing Method or VPI/VCI number, then fill in the following: Multiplexing Method, circle one: LLC-based or VC-based VPI: A number between 0 and 255.
 VCI: A number between 1 and 65535.
 ISP Login Name: The login name and password are case sensitive and must be entered exactly as given by your ISP.
 Some ISPs use your full e-mail address as the login name.
 The Service Name is not required by all ISPs.
 If you use a login name and password, then fill in the following: Login Name: Password: Service Name: Fixed or Static IP Address: If you have a static IP address, record the following information.
 For example, 169.254.141.148 could be a valid IP address.
-Fixed or Static Internet IP Address: Router IP Address: Subnet Mask: ISP DNS Server Addresses: If you were given DNS server addresses, fill in the following: Primary DNS Server IP Address: Secondary DNS Server IP Address: Host and Domain Names: Some ISPs use a specific host or domain name like CCA7324-A or home .
+Fixed or Static Internet IP Address: ISP DNS Server Addresses: If you were given DNS server addresses, fill in the following: Primary DNS Server IP Address: Secondary DNS Server IP Address: Host and Domain Names: Some ISPs use a specific host or domain name like CCA7324-A or home .
 If you did not get host or domain names, use the following examples as a guide: If your main e-mail account with your ISP is aaa@yyy.com, then use aaa as your host name.
 Your ISP might call this your account, user, host, computer, or system name.
 If your ISP's mail server is mail.xxx.yyy.com, then use xxx.yyy.com as the domain name.
-ISP Host Name: ISP Domain Name:
+ISP Host Name: ISP Domain Name: For Wireless Access: For configuration of the wireless network, record the following: Wireless Network Name (SSID): WEP Authentication (circle one): Automatic, Open System, or Shared Key WEP Encryption (circle one): 64 or 128; Passphrase or Key:

-Connecting the DG834 to Your LAN
+Connecting the DG834G to Your LAN

-This section provides instructions for connecting the DG834 router.
+This section provides instructions for connecting the DG834G wireless router.